 That postseason, San Francisco fans had to watch Mike McCarthy – Smith’s first offensive coordinator – lead the Green Bay Packers to a Super Bowl victory over the Pittsburgh Steelers.
 Green Bay’s quarterback – like Smith – was also selected in the 2005 NFL Draft.
 His name was Aaron Rodgers.

-Maybe that’s why Smith – who after six tumultuous years was a widely considered a colossal bust – wanted a fresh start somewhere else at the end of 2010.
+Maybe that’s why Smith – widely considered a colossal bust – knew he wanted a fresh start somewhere else at the end of 2010.
+He just had no idea where it was going to be.

 In the late 1970s, John Douglas and his colleague Robert Ressler at the FBI set out to interview some of the most notorious serial killers throughout the United States.
 Starting in California, they spent the next several months interviewing thirty six different killers.
 Looking for connections, they came up with two over-arching themes to categorize serial killers: Organized and disorganized.

-Instead of using crime scene evidence to initiate the search for a criminal – as we had commonly done – Douglas and Ressler’s interviews proposed a different strategy: We could use evidence from the crime scene to define the killer, thus giving us a psychological angle in narrowing down a suspect pool.
+Instead of using crime scene evidence to initiate the search for a criminal – as was common at the time – Douglas and Ressler’s interviews proposed a different strategy: We could use evidence from the crime scene to define the killer, thus giving us a psychological angle in narrowing down a suspect pool.
 “Organized” killers, for example, were more likely to clean up weapons and other evidence after the crimes.
 They operated in low risk environments.
 Their method of operandi (M.O.) was consistent and executed flawlessly.
 “Disorganized” killers, on the contrary, were just the opposite.
 They were sloppy in how they disposed of evidence.
 They operated in high risk environments (e.g. daylight, high traffic).
 Their M.O. was inconsistent and sporadic, suggesting more of an emotional kill than a methodical one.

 On the surface, it seemed promising.
 For the first time ever, we could paint a psychological profile for a specific offender based on his pattern of behavior.
 If we knew more about the makeup and motivation behind serial killers, we would be more adept at identifying them, finding them, and ultimately preventing them from taking innocent lives.